kuptan/terraform-operator/README.md

     - key: my_new_output_name
       ## the output name from the module
       moduleOutputName: result
-      ## if set, it will mask the value in the run status
-      sensitive: false

   ## a flag to run a terraform destroy
   destroy: false